andmatand/blockling/README.md

 ## Creating Your Own Levels
 Levels can be easily created using a simple text editor.
-Perhaps the easiest way to begin is by examining some existing levels.
-The game's default levels may be found in the "levels/default/" directory within the "data/" directory.

-When examining those levels on non-Unix systems, you will need to be sure to use a text editor capable of displaying Unix LF linebreaks.

-From examining those existing levels, you will likely come to an understanding as to the format of a level file, but I shall here offer a complete listing of each character's meaning:
+As an example, this is what Level 0 looks like:

+    0
+    0*..........0
+    000.........T
+    0.....X...@.0
+    0000000000000

+As you can see, each character represents one tile in the game.
+Here are all the valid characters:

     .     a blank tile.
-Note: Regular spaces (i.e. " ") are ignored.
+Note: Spaces (i.e. " ") are ignored.
     @     the player
     X     a block
     0     a piece of land.
 Note: Based on the tile's position relative to other